lf-energy/tsc-template/GOVERNANCE.md

 # Process for becoming a contributor

-* Review the CONTRIBUTING.md guidelines to ensure your contribution is inline with the project's coding and styling guidelines.
+* Review the [Contribution Guidelines]to ensure your contribution is inline with the project's coding and styling guidelines.
 * Submit your code as a PR with the appropriate DCO signoff
 * Have your submission approved by the committer(s) and merged into the codebase.